solliancenet/CosmosDB-v3-labs/dotnet/labs/02-load_data_with_adf.md

     ![Data Explorer pane](../media/03-data_explorer_pane.jpg)

-1. In the **Data Explorer** section, expand the **UniversityDatabase** database node and then expand the **StudentCollection** container node.
+1. In the **Data Explorer** section, expand the **NutritionDatabase** database node and then expand the **FoodCollection** container node.

     ![Container node](../media/03-collection_node.jpg)

-1. Within the **StudentCollection** node, click the **Items** link to view a subset of the various documents in the container.
+1. Within the **FoodCollection** node, click the **Items** link to view a subset of the various documents in the container.
 Select a few of the documents and observe the properties and structure of the documents.

     ![Documents](../media/03-documents.jpg)